-I inspired myself to this post when I had to set priorities in my currently busy life.
+I inspired myself to this post when I had to set priorities in my current busy life.
 I learned that many years ago when I found myself surrounded by too many activities.
 It happened step by step unnoticed until it got too much.
 It is related a lot to the lesson of saying No:

 You love what you do.
 You really love it.
-You are proud of what you are achieving ever day.
+You are proud of what you are achieving every day.
 You are versatile, doing this and that.
 There are so many things you want to do in your life and you are not only talking about it, you are doing it.
-Things work out, projects succeed and grow.
-That is wonderful but all of a sudden the many projects can get too much and I don’t even threw life in yet.
+Things work out, and projects succeed and grow.
+That is wonderful but all of a sudden the many projects can get too much and I don’t even throw life in yet.
 When everything grows it can be overwhelming because you are still only one person.
 You still have only 24 hours a day.
 But you also still love all you started.

 After a while, you notice that instead of gaining energy, it draws energy from you.
-You feel stressed out, get nervous, perhaps you even notice physical reactions.
+You feel stressed out, get nervous, and perhaps you even notice physical reactions.
 That’s the moment when you need to say stop.
 A very difficult decision.
 Because what you built might be running by itself and you are running with it.
 You might be even part of something and to admit that it is too much for you can be tough.
 Perhaps you look at others and ask yourself how they can handle it all.
-Your frustration about yourself grows and the you work even harder to keep up with everything or even start something new in addition.
+Your frustration about yourself grows and you work even harder to keep up with everything or even start something new in addition.
 Things get worse!
 You are getting exhausted and your nerves are reaching their limit.
 You are losing your excitement, your joy, your inspiration.
 Stop, before you completely break down.

 Are you sure that those others you admire are dealing better?
 Or aren’t they too pretending that what they are achieving every day is a piece of cake?
 Perhaps and perhaps not!
 So what?
 Here it is about you!
 Whatever change you are making the ones who matter, don’t mind and the ones who mind don’t matter at all.